 The City University of New York also offers scholarship opportunities to its students.
 With the exception of a few programs, all students are welcome to apply regardless of whether they are a citizen or resident.
 These awards, along with a multitude of additional external scholarships, can be viewed by creating an account on Careers24/7 in order to access CSI’s Fellowship and Scholarship Database online.
 Students are advised to view all award categories that pertain to them; under each award, the eligibility criteria states whether citizenship or permanent residency is required.

 Students may also review a free search website containing numerous scholarships specifically for international students at: http://www.iefa.org

-- For information regarding graduate programs at the College of Staten Island, contact the Office of Recruitment and Admissions, located in 2A-103, at 718-982-2019
+International students should be aware that like undergraduate tuition rates, graduate tuition will also be significantly higher.
+For information regarding graduate programs at the College of Staten Island, contact the Office of Recruitment and Admissions, located in 2A-103, at 718-982-201

-For graduate programs within CUNY, students may visit: http://www.cuny.edu/admissions/graduate/prog-search.html.
+For graduate programs within CUNY, students may visit: https://www.cuny.edu/admissions/graduate-studies/explore/

 All students should exercise caution when searching for programs outside of CUNY (including CSI), because some websites contain programs from schools that have paid premiums to be featured on the website.
 These websites may not provide accurate information about the school’s ranking and reputation

 For comprehensive information regarding graduate study and personal statement writing, students may visit: